wazuh/wazuh-documentation/source/installation-guide/unattended-installation.rst

 Unattended Installation
 =======================
-The unattended installation saves time to the process of agents deployment, allowing the user to predefine several installation variables instead of waiting them to be prompted.
+The unattended installation saves time deploying agents, allowing the user to predefine several installation variables instead of waiting for them to be prompted.
 This can be made modifying the ``preloaded-vars.conf`` file and uncommenting the configuration lines that you want to automate during the installation process.

 - `Global`_
 - `Agent`_